nate-thegrate/vegan-chef/README.md

 This is pretty great, especially considering how 4 pounds of erythritol costs about $16, and 4 pounds of allulose is around $35 (and with both of these, you need to add 33% extra to match the sweetness of sugar).

-Takeaway: if switching from sugar to aspartame works in your recipe, then do it.
+**main takeaway:** if switching from sugar to aspartame works in your recipe, then do it.

 #### Monk fruit
 - 200 times sweeter than sugar

-Very similar to aspartame, but with a cooler-sounding name.
+Very similar to aspartame, but it has "monk" in the name, which is pretty cool.
 It's also a bit more expensive.

 If you want a 1:1 sugar substitute and don't mind spending extra money, you could get a monk fruit/allulose blend on [Amazon](https://www.amazon.com/dp/B09B8P1MY9) ($40 for 4 pounds).